department-of-veterans-affairs/va.gov-platform-architecture/rfc/2023/2023-05-01-va-rfc-frontend-performance.md

 ### Adopt a lightweight frontend approach

 As described in [RFC: The Platform shall provide a lightweight App path for VFS frontends](2023-05-01-va-rfc-lightweight-apps-paths.md), we can also improve performance by generating static HTML at build time rather than in the user's browser at run time.
 This approach focuses on performance first and allows application teams to use just enough JavaScript to power their application.
 This approach is suited more for smaller applications than more complex form-driven applications, however.
 This approach should be one tool in our approach to performance, but not the only tool.

+### Implement a content delivery network (CDN)

+This isn't an alternative as much as a complementary approach.
+A content delivery network (CDN) uses geographically distributed servers that can improve reliability and speed up delivery of data to veterans by using servers that are physically closer to the end users.
+CDNs can have other scalability and performance benefits when it comes to delivering static assets.
+This could be helpful in improving delivery, particularly if combined with approaches proposed above such as deduplication and file size limits.

 ### Do nothing